IntroQG/gradertools/README.md

   use_nbgrader_style = True

   # Generate pdf from the feedback
-  generate_pdf = True
+  generate_pdf = False # disabled!
 ```

+## OLD DOCS BELOW : UPDATE!

 ### How to run?

 This tool will create a folder structure that is aimed for the use of nbgrader.
-The structure will be organized around a root directory (which you need to specify in [gradertools/graderconfig/tools_conf.py](gradertools/graderconfig/tools_conf.py), which is where subfolders are going to be created according nbgrader's needs.
+The structure will be organized around a root directory (which you need to specify in [gradertools/graderconfig/tools_conf.py](graderconfig/tools_conf.py), which is where subfolders are going to be created according nbgrader's needs.
 This tool will create a folder called `submitted` which is where the student's assignments are organized and stored.

 After you have configured everything (see above), you can run the tool from terminal or command prompt.

 Run the tool with command:

 ```
-$ cd C:\HY-DATA\HENTENKA\KOODIT\Opetus\Geo-Python\Exercises-2018\gradertools\gradertools
+$ cd C:\...\gradertools
-$ python pull_student_repos.py
+$ python pull_student_repos_simpl.py
 ```

 ## Grading student assignments